rajatdem/dndi-android/README.md

 # Data Preparation framework

-A data preparation framework built on top of Bezirk middleware
+A data preparation framework built on top of Bezirk Middleware by the MSIT-ESE team at Carnegie Mellon University's Software Engineering Department.
+The team consists of 3 members

 [Yu-Lun](https://github.com/stormysun513/)